Acquisition & Divestiture Checklist for the HR & Payroll Merger

 HR & Payroll are often tasked with figuring out the roadmap, project plan and deliverables required for operations to be integrated quickly.

 Be sure to have an understanding of each of these concepts before attempting a merge or acquisition- the below is not comprehensive and is just a starter list to help you begin:

 Will employees keep their existing employment contracts or do they need to sign new ones?

-Who will handle historical manager or employee information requests (e.g. W-2s, paystubs, job history, unemployment verification, non-discrimination testing, labor audits, etc.)
+Who will handle historical manager or employee information requests (e.g. W-2s, paystubs, job history, unemployment verification, non-discrimination testing, labor audits, etc.)?

-Year to date tax and wages
+Do we need to handle Year to date tax and wages migration?

-Avoid State Unemployment tax “dumping” laws
+How do we avoid State Unemployment tax “dumping” risks?

 Are employees going to have to enroll in new plans or keep their existing ones?